 4. Be comfortable with being uncomfortable

-Taking an entrepreneurial approach to each new project, treating it almost like a start-up, creates an environment more tolerant of the uncertainty and “extraordinary diversity” (Geoffrey West – see previous post) that sets the stage for innovation.
+Taking an entrepreneurial approach to each new project, treating it like a start-up, creates an environment more tolerant of the uncertainty and “extraordinary diversity” (Geoffrey West – see previous post) that sets the stage for innovation.